Ivanzhela/Healthy-Baby/README.md

 * All users and guests can search recipes by name, ingredients or by match in preparation.
 * All users and guests can see users' profiles and their recipes.
 * All users and guests can sort recipes.
+* All users will have notifications of activity on their  recipes.
 * All users can comment on recipes as many times as they want.
 * All users except the creator can save and rate a recipe but only once.
 * All authorized users can see their saved recipes.